-- A central file of course syllabi with representative assignments is maintained by the department for inspection by the committee and other qualified persons. - Faculty advisers monitor each student's progress towards completing major requirements and meeting the program goals listed in the catalog.
-Advisers report any problems or deficiencies in the program encountered by the students to the program assessment committee through the associate chair. - All Spanish majors produce a senior assessment portfolio emphasizing professional standards and sharpening the proficiency skills students have acquired in their Spanish courses.
-Students work in conjunction with an adviser to complete the project and submit it to the Program Assessment Committee for review. - Oral and written exit exams evaluate proficiency in listening, speaking, reading, and writing as well as understanding of Hispanic culture. - The Program Assessment Committee reviews the senior portfolios and the results of the exit exam on an annual basis and prepares an analysis of what is revealed about the program's success. - The Program Assessment Committee administers a student-satisfaction questionnaire to all senior foreign languages majors and minors each year.
-A similar questionnaire is sent to recent graduates on a periodic basis. - The Program Assessment Committee monitors the foreign languages curricula at leading comparable institutions and apprises the department of innovations worthy of consideration.
+- and submit it to the Program Assessment Committee for review. - Oral and written exit exams evaluate proficiency in listening, speaking, reading, and writing as well as understanding of Hispanic culture. - The Program Assessment Committee reviews the senior portfolios and the results of the exit exam on an annual basis and prepares an analysis of what is revealed about the program's success. - The Program Assessment Committee administers a student-satisfaction questionnaire to all senior world languages majors and minors each year.
+A similar questionnaire is sent to recent graduates on a periodic basis. - The Program Assessment Committee monitors the world languages curricula at leading comparable institutions and apprises the department of innovations worthy of consideration.